-Peter Zvi Malkin’s Holocaust trauma worked in his favor to capture Adolf Eichmann, Hitler’s Chief Executioner; Head of the SS Office of Jewish Affairs and the Architect of the Final Solution.
+Peter Zvi Malkin’s Holocaust trauma worked in his favor to capture Adolf Eichmann, Hitler’s Chief Executioner; Head of the SS Office of Jewish Affairs, and the Architect of the Final Solution.
 At least that’s the Hollywood version of the story.
 It makes sense as PTSD goes.
-And, although Chris Weitz’ Operation Finale invented the dialogue between Malkin and Eichmann for dramatic purposes, it wouldn’t be too far fetched to believe that some of it might have been going on either in Malkin’s mind or in his unconscious.
+And, although Chris Weitz’s Operation Finale invented the dialogue between Malkin and Eichmann for dramatic purposes, it wouldn’t be too far-fetched to believe that some of it might have been going on either in Malkin’s mind or in his unconscious.
 After all, wouldn’t it make sense that the personal nightmare and rage he had to live with might help him outwit the man responsible for his losses?

 Peter Malkin’s Trauma